 JF1556: How to Build Your All-Star Apartment Syndication Team Part 4 of 4 | Syndication School with Theo Hicks

-Three huge parts of your team are discussed today.
-When, why, and how to hire great attorney’s, mortgage broker and an accountant.
+Today, we’re discussing three huge parts of your team.
+We’ll cover when, why, and how to hire a great real estate investment attorney, an investment property mortgage broker, and an investment accountant.
 If you haven’t listened to the first parts of this series, you should get caught up there first.
 Those were episodes 1548, 1549, and 1555.
-Once you have all these team members in place, you’re one giant step closer to closing your first apartment syndication.
-If you enjoyed today’s episode remember to subscribe in iTunes and leave us a review!
+Once you have all of these team members in place, you’re one giant step closer to closing your first apartment syndication.

 Best Ever Tweet: